American Indian Dance Theatre: History

 The group was founded in 1987 with Hanay Geiogamah as director and Barbara Schwei as producer.
-Raoul Trujilloserved as choreographer and co-director.
-The creation of the company resulted from the success of a previous production lead by Geiogamah and Schwei the previous year.
+Raoul Trujillo served as choreographer and co-director.
+The creation of the company resulted from the success of a previous production led by Geiogamah and Schwei the previous year.
 The group includes members from many different tribal backgrounds.
 Their first performance was in Washington, D.C. at Ford's Theater.
 It made its New York City debut in 1989 in Manhattan's Joyce Theater.
 They tour to various locations including the United States, Canada, Europe, Asia, North Africa, and the Middle East.

 In 2006, American Indian Dance Theater joined a multicultural consortium called the "Cultural Roundtable" at the Los Angeles Theatre Center in order to attract various audiences in the downtown Los Angeles area.
 Other performance groups belonging to the Cultural Roundtable include the Latino Theater Company, Playwrights' Arena, Robey Theatre Company, Culture Clash and Cedar Grove OnStage.

 Features

 The company aims to tackle stereotypes and allow for an understanding of their culture through different platforms, such as live performances, television, and films.
 Their performances include both ceremonial and seasonal dances that all tell stories of the Native American heritage.
 Geiogamah noted in one interview that the performances act in opposition to Hollywood depictions and inaccurate media, ensuring the dances are authentic, but also educational.
-He also created a system to categorize the different types of Amerian Indian dances that stem from 430 tribes in the U.S. A few examples of the tribes include the Zuni, Yakima, Warm Springs, Apache, Assiniboine, Navajo, Sioux, Cherokee, Cheyenne, Chippewa, Comanche, Southern Ute, Cree, Creek, Crow, Kiowa, Hidatsa, and Delaware.
+He also created a system to categorize the different types of American Indian dances that stem from 430 tribes in the U.S. A few examples of the tribes include the Zuni, Yakima, Warm Springs, Apache, Assiniboine, Navajo, Sioux, Cherokee, Cheyenne, Chippewa, Comanche, Southern Ute, Cree, Creek, Crow, Kiowa, Hidatsa, and Delaware.
 Geiogamah researches and combines different elements of the dances to form new content while still keeping the authenticity and meaning of the originals alive.

 These dances also involve music and costumes with a large focus on tradition.
 One distinct feature of this group is that the dancers involved originate from 20 different tribes.
 Within the performances, there are dancers, drummers, and singers, and there is large focus on details such as the animal masks, the traditional jewelry, and handmade feathered and beaded costumes.

 Performances

 Some notable events include the Pillow debut performance in which the company collaborated with two Hawaiian groups in 1995 and 1998.
-Another includes perfomances with the titles "Eagle Dance" and "Hoop Dance" in which the stories of creation are told and communicated through the sign language of the Native peoples.
+Another includes performances with the titles "Eagle Dance" and "Hoop Dance" in which the stories of creation are told and communicated through the sign language of the Native peoples.
 The Eagle Dance tends to vary depending on the region in which it is performed, but the underlying theme of maturity and growth is still present within each.
 The Hoop Dance comes from a legend in which a man who was dying aspired to leave a mark on earth and was given the opportunity to obtain more hoops for every natural form he was able to recreate.
 Another notable dance performed by the American Indian Dance Theatre includes "The Warrior Prepares," which explains how the concept of warriors came to be.